 Well, the second film could be said to be truer to the book since, in reality, Charlie and the Chocolate Factory could give many kids nightmares!
 But there’s more.
 See, the real myths don’t surround the fantasy candy and drink creations but instead center on how the first movie dialed down many of the horrific and racist elements of the book, and, as well, how we manage not to even notice them.

-The chocolate factory is a fantasy-land playground with some safety issues, where the evil, spoiled children deserve their various fates, except for Charlie, the "hero."
-Few people know that the "umploompas" in the original book were actually enslaved African pygmies "paid" in chocolate.
-These people were objects to be owned and traded, as exemplified by Veruca Salt's demand to have an Oompa-Loompa of her own.
+The chocolate factory is a fantasy-land playground with some safety issues.
+The evil, spoiled children visiting the factory deserve their various fates, except for Charlie, the “hero.”
+Few people know that the “umploompas” in the original book were actually enslaved African pygmies “paid” in chocolate.
+These people were objects to be owned and traded, as exemplified by Veruca Salt’s demand to have an Oompa-Loompa of her own.
 They are portrayed as not being able to survive without Wonka, who took them out of poverty and misery and gave them happiness, saving them from their simple-minded savagery.
-He is their "savior."
+He is their “savior.”

 In Burton’s version, but not in the book, Grandpa Joe had been an employee of the chocolate factory, which Wonka closed, no doubt laying off several hundred or more workers, and sending the town into a terrible recession.
 What does Wonka do?
 He imports slaves, of course!
 As Jacob M. Held points out in Roald Dahl and Philosophy: A Little Nonsense Now and Then, it is, perhaps, a bit odd that the local populace would view the Oompa-Loompas with fascination rather than, albeit misplaced, ANGER.